Raygun’s favorite features of 2020: APM and morePosted Jan 14, 2021 | 5 min. (974 words)

 .NET 5 and Blazor are both fully supported by our Crash Reporting and Real User Monitoring products.
 Blazor also builds on ASP.NET Core, and like building for web applications in .NET 5 you will want to use both Raygun4Net and Raygun4JS to monitor both errors and performance.

 More announcements for 2021

 2021 will bring flexibility and better support of key workflows and integrations.
 These include:

 - A brand new alerting system that is flexible and customizable (We are looking for beta testers, enter your details here so we can be in touch when it’s ready)

 - API-driven products

 Last year, we were lucky to be able to host our Tech Leaders’ Panel in Auckland, NZ (following all social distancing rules at the time).
 Our panel highlighted the importance of creating customer-centric software at a team level.

 We will be doing more events just like this in 2021, so watch this space for more.

 We hope you enjoyed all the features we released last year to help software teams improve your customers’ digital experiences.

-If you’ve not yet tried out Raygun, it’s easier than ever to get started with our free 14-day trial, and pricing starting at just $4 per month.
+If you’ve not yet tried out Raygun, it’s easier than ever to get started with our free 14-day trial.